derby-developers/api_doc/source/includes/_leaders.md

 board | daily, weekly, or all_time
 image_url | avatar of the user
-user_id | only present in streak leaders
+user_id | only present in streak leaders winning_wager_count | the total number of winning wagers a user has made (a.k.a. trophies)

 ## Get Leaders